RafaelBarbosatec/bonfire/README.md

         sizeDirectional: 100, // directional control size
         marginBottomDirectional: 100,
         marginLeftDirectional: 100,
-        actions: [     // List of actions that will be placed in the right side of the screen.
-Define the screen position for each action/
+        actions: [     // List of actions that will be placed the screen.
           JoystickAction(
             actionId: 0,      //(required) Action identifier, will be sent to 'void joystickAction(int action) {}' when pressed
             pathSprite: 'joystick_atack.png',     //(required) the action image